senseize/Customer-Churn-Analysis/README.md

 ## Business Problem

-The task at hand is to **build a classifier for the telecom business of SyraTel**, to enable the company to **reliably predict customer churn** and hence focus on retainable consumers.
+The task at hand is to **build a classifier for the telecom business of SyriaTel**, to enable the company to **reliably predict customer churn** and hence focus on retainable consumers.

 This is a **binary classification problem** (i.e. will the client be lost, yes or no?), trying to determine the churn via underlying patterns of customer data.